 Dual Display

 The system board provides total of 3 display interfaces - DVI, VGA and LVDS.
-However, you can only connect two display devices at a time.
+The system will display maximum of 2 display devices only.
+DVI-D and LVDS can display at the same time only when under Windows operation system.